Shujun-Qi/PolicyEngineDemo/README.md

 ```

 ## Example Output
 The output is in the `Example_Output` folder.
-The `Check.pl` file is the matching procedure, all other files are facts and predicates from trust metadata.
+The [In-toto.pl](Example_Output/Intoto/Intoto.pl) file is the matching procedure, all other files are facts and predicates from trust metadata.
 ## Design Ideas
 This is a simple first-draft design blueprint.